guzmanwolfrank/aws.cloud.wordpress/instructions.md

 #
 ### VI.
 Install WordPress
+#

-To complete your WordPress installation
-Open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.
+        1. To complete your WordPress installation open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.

-In the navigation pane, choose Environments, and then choose the name of your environment from the list.
+        2. In the navigation pane, choose Environments, and then choose the name of your environment from the list.

-Note
-If you have many environments, use the search bar to filter the environment list.

-Choose the environment URL to open your site in a browser.
+        3. Choose the environment URL to open your site in a browser.
 You are redirected to a WordPress installation wizard because you haven't configured the site yet.

-Perform a standard installation.
+        4. Perform a standard installation.
 The wp-config.php file is already present in the source code and configured to read the database connection information from the environment.
 You shouldn't be prompted to configure the connection.

-Installation takes about a minute to complete.
+#
+### VII.
 Update keys and salts
+#
 The WordPress configuration file wp-config.php also reads values for keys and salts from environment properties.
 Currently, these properties are all set to test by the wordpress.config file in the .ebextensions folder.

 The hash salt can be any value that meets the environment property requirements, but you should not store it in source control.
 Use the Elastic Beanstalk console to set these properties directly on the environment.

-To update environment properties
+#### To update environment properties
-Open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.
+1. Open the Elastic Beanstalk console, and in the Regions list, select your AWS Region.

-In the navigation pane, choose Environments, and then choose the name of your environment from the list.
+2. In the navigation pane, choose Environments, and then choose the name of your environment from the list.

-Note
-If you have many environments, use the search bar to filter the environment list.

-On the navigation pane, choose Configuration.
+3. On the navigation pane, choose Configuration.

-Under Software, choose Edit.
+4. Under Software, choose Edit.

-For Environment properties, modify the following properties:
+5. For Environment properties, modify the following properties:

 AUTH_KEY – The value chosen for AUTH_KEY.